webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 ```

 Compute shaders are required to declare a workgroup size which we will cover
 later.
-For now we'll just set it to 1 with the attribute `@workgroup_size(1)`.
+For now, we'll just set it to 1 with the attribute `@workgroup_size(1)`.
 We declare it to have one parameter `id` which uses a `vec3u`.
 A `vec3u` is
 three unsigned 32 integer values.
 Like our vertex shader above, this is the
 iteration number.
 It's different in that compute shader iteration numbers are 3
 dimensional (have 3 values).
 We declare `id` to get its value from the built-in
 `global_invocation_id`.

-You can *kind of* think of a compute shaders as running like this.
+You can *kind of* think of compute shaders as running like this.
 This is an over
 simplification but it will do for now.

 ```js